wanghaisheng/responsive-landing-page-starter/content/blog/en/the-self-taught-developer-relations-engineer.md

 Let me tell you how I got into developer relations and share a few stories from my teammates.

 After working as a software engineer, I wrote The Self-Taught Programmer and started a Facebook group called [Self-Taught Programmers](https://www.facebook.com/groups/selftaughtprogrammers/).
-So when it came time to look for a job again after writing my second book, I decided to get into developer relations so I could program professionally but not give up all the other things I love, like writing and public speaking.
+So when it came time to look for a job again after writing my second book, I decided to get into developer relations to program professionally without giving up all the other things I love, like writing and public speaking.

 My teammate and fellow developer advocate Tonya Sims made the transition from basketball to programming to developer relations.
 Tonya was a hall of fame college basketball player and even got to play in the WNBA.
 While teaching herself to code, she became an active member of the Python community, which helped inspire her to get into devrel.